kadir014/nova-physics/README.md

 # License
 [MIT](LICENSE) © Kadir Aksoy

 Nova Physics is, and always will be, free and open-source.
-Although we would greatly appreciate [donations!](https://www.buymeacoffee.com/kadir014)
+Although I would greatly appreciate [sponsorships!](https://github.com/sponsors/kadir014)